maubanel/UE5-Blueprints/collision/README.md

 ##### `Step 17.`\|`ITB`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

+Right click on a blank section of the scene graph.
+Type in and select **EventActorEndOverlap** node.
+This will only run once when a collision volume exits this blueprint collision volume.
+In this case it will be the players collision.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 18.`\|`ITB`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Connect the execution pins from the **End Overlap** to the **Set Text**.
+Also change the **Value** to say `You are outside the box!`.

 ![alt_text](images/.jpg)